 Awards Committee Chair

 - Provide president and executive director with a list of committee members and addresses.
 This should be done immediately following the spring convention.
 Committee members include current JEA members expressing an interest in serving on the committee.
 The committee’s term coincides with the organization’s fiscal year: July 1-June 30.
 The committee does not have a fixed number of members, but the chair shall attempt to include committee members from all parts of the country, representing the range of student media.
-In the summer, the committee selects recipients of JEA’s Medal of Merit, Lifetime Achievement, Carl Towley, Friend of Scholastic Journalism and Administrator of the Year awards.
+In the summer, the committee selects recipients of JEA’s Rising Star, Medal of Merit, Carl Towley, Friend of Scholastic Journalism and Administrator of the Year awards.
 These recipients are honored in November.
-In the winter, the committee selects the Teacher Inspiration and Rising Star award recipients, who are honored in April;
+In the winter, the committee selects the Teacher Inspiration and Lifetime Achievement award recipients, who are honored in April;

-• Coordinate or appoint subcommittee chairs to coordinate the receipt of nominations and selection for other JEA awards programs including Future Journalism Teacher Scholarships, Student Journalist Impact Award, Yearbook Adviser of the Year, Cornerstone, Diversity, Aspiring Young Journalist and First Amendment Press Freedom awards;
+- Coordinate or appoint subcommittee chairs to coordinate the receipt of nominations and selection for other JEA awards programs including Future Journalism Teacher Scholarships, Student Journalist Impact Award (with Quill and Scroll), Yearbook Adviser of the Year, Broadcast Adviser of the Year and Diversity Award;

 Nominations Committee Chair